 - These scones are best eaten fresh.
 You can keep them in an airtight container for up to 3 days.

 - You can also freeze these scones.
-When you are ready to eat them, just defrost in a hot oven until they are warmed through.
+When you are ready to eat them, just defrost them in a hot oven until they are warmed through.

 Or if you would prefer cheese scones just add a handful of grated cheese before adding the milk and sprinkle a little grated cheese on top before baking.